ldionne/dyno/README.md

 Let's say you actually never want to do an allocation.
 No problem, just change the policy to `dyno::local_storage<16>`.
-If you try to construct a `drawable` from an object that's too large to fit in the stack-allocated storage, your program won't compile.
+If you try to construct a `drawable` from an object that's too large to fit in the local storage, your program won't compile.
 Not only are we saving an allocation, but we're also saving a pointer indirection every time we access the polymorphic object if we compare to the traditional inheritance-based approach.
 By tweaking these (important) implementation details for you specific use case, you can make your program much more efficient than with classic inheritance.

 Other storage policies are also provided, like `dyno::remote_storage` and `dyno::non_owning_storage`. `dyno::remote_storage` is the default one, which